abey79/vpype/docs/fundamentals.rst

 Layer processors
 ----------------

 Unlike generators, layer processors generally don't produce new paths but instead modify existing ones on a layer-by-layer basis.
 This means that the way a layer processor changes one layer's content has no bearing on how it will affect another layer.
-Let's consider for example :program:`linemerge`.
+Let's consider for example :ref:`cmd_linemerge`.
 This command looks for paths whose ends are close to one another (according to some tolerance) and merges them to avoid unnecessary pen-up/pen-down operations by the plotter.
-Since :program:`linemerge` is a layer processor, it will only merge paths within the same layer.
+Since :ref:`cmd_linemerge` is a layer processor, it will only merge paths within the same layer.

 Layer processors accept a ``--layer TARGET[,TARGET[,...]]`` option to specify one or more layer on which they should be applied.
 Here are some examples::